SundareshSankaran/Find-Nearest-Neighbours/README.md

 2. [Useful SAS Communities article on the K-Nearest Neighbors algorithm](http://communities.sas.com/t5/SAS-Communities-Library/A-Simple-Introduction-to-K-Nearest-Neighbors-Algorithm/ta-p/565402)

 3. [Details on the optional run-time trigger control](https://communities.sas.com/t5/SAS-Communities-Library/Switch-on-switch-off-run-time-control-of-SAS-Studio-Custom-Steps/ta-p/885526)

+## SAS Program
+Refer [here](./extras/Find%20Nearest%20Neighbours.sas) for the SAS program used by the step.
+You'd find this useful for situations where you wish to execute this step through non-SAS Studio Custom Step interfaces such as the [SAS Extension for Visual Studio Code](https://github.com/sassoftware/vscode-sas-extension), with minor modifications.

 ## Installation & Usage